Our Mission is Safety

 Motorcycles account for less than 3% of registered vehicles on the road, yet motorcycle riders account for about 14% of traffic fatalities.
 While alcohol and speeding are contributing factors in many crashes involving motorcyclists, there is another problem: Drivers of cars and trucks often fail to see them.

-More than 40,000 people were killed in crashes on U.S. roads in 2017, according to preliminary estimates from NSC.
+For the third year in a row, 40,000 people were killed in crashes on U.S. roads in 2018, according to preliminary estimates from NSC.
 Another 4.57 million people were injured seriously enough to require medical attention.
 Learn about traffic fatality trends and take life-saving measures.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.